Originally posted January 2011

 - Kosher Salt and Pepper to taste

 - In a large pot (make sure it’s big enough to hold all the ingredients) add tomatoes, paste, and water.
 Heat over medium-high and stir until all combined.
 Add the beans, corn (with liquid) and spices.
-Stir and bring to a boil then simmer for about 20 minutes.1 15 oz can diced tomatoes with green chiles, 1 6 oz can of tomato paste + 1 6oz can of water, 1 15 oz can of black beans drained and rinsed, 1 15 oz can of kidney beans drained and rinsed, 1 15 oz can of garbanzo beans drained and rinsed, 1 15 oz can of whole kernel corn with liquids, 2 tbsp chili powder, 1 tbsp dried cumin, 1 tbsp garlic powder, 1 tbsp onion powder, Kosher Salt and Pepper to taste
+Stir and bring to a boil then simmer for about 20 minutes.1 15 oz can diced tomatoes with green chiles, 1 6 oz can of tomato paste + 1 6oz can of water, 1 15 oz can of black beans drained and rinsed, 1 15 oz can of kidney beans drained and rinsed, 1 15 oz can of garbanzo beans drained and rinsed, 1 15 oz can of whole kernel corn with liquids, 2 tablespoon chili powder, 1 tablespoon dried cumin, 1 tablespoon garlic powder, 1 tablespoon onion powder, Kosher Salt and Pepper to taste

 - Eat it straight up, put it over brown rice, bulgur, spaghetti squash, or baby spinach.
 I ate it over spinach leaves with some fancy shredded Mexican cheese and dried cilantro on top.